-3 Responsible science in research
+3. Responsible science in research

-3.1 Research ethics
+3.1.
+Research ethics

-The Research Council of Finland requires that the Finnish Advisory Board on Research Integrity guidelines Responsible conduct of research and procedures for handling allegations of misconduct in Finland (PDF) are followed in all research funded by the Research Council.
+The Research Council of Finland requires that the Finnish Advisory Board on Research Integrity guidelines Responsible conduct of research and procedures for handling allegations of misconduct in Finland (PDF) are followed in all RCF-funded research.
 We also require that researchers follow ALLEA's (All European Academies) European Code of Conduct for Research Integrity (PDF) when engaging in international collaboration.
 The same guidelines also oblige researchers in their work abroad.

-Researchers applying for funding from the Research Council of Finland have to describe the ethical issues related to their research in their application.
-If the research project involves, for example, ethical questions related to the processing of personal data, the use of experimental animals or the use of dual products, the responsible researcher must explain in sufficient detail in their application how these have been taken into account.
+Researchers applying for funding from the RCF have to describe the ethical issues related to their research in their application.
+If the research project involves, for example, ethical questions related to the processing of personal data, the use of experimental animals and use or development of dual use products, the responsible researcher must explain in sufficient detail in their application how these have been taken into account.